 - the logistics for parents sharing out of pocket medical expenses

-- deviation from the guideline child support amount based on exceptional circumstances in the case
+- deviation from the guideline child support amount based on the unique circumstances of the case

-Unless the parents ask the Judge to order otherwise, child support will be deducted from the payor's paycheck if he or she is earning a salary, via what's called an Income Deduction Order, and paid through the State Disbursement Unit in Tallahassee, but the parents have some options here.
-Florida law now provides for automatic adjustment of child support as each child is no longer a minor, but this has to be included in the court order.
+Unless the parents ask the Judge to order otherwise, child support will be deducted from the payor's paycheck, via what is called an Income Deduction Order, and paid through the State Disbursement Unit in Tallahassee, but the parents can request that support be paid directly to the payee.
+Florida law provides for automatic adjustment of child support as each child is no longer a minor, but this has to be included in the court order.

 Call me at (954) 636-7498, or use the contact form on the website, and we can discuss the Child Support issues in your case.